 - We suppose we don’t need to say this but we will just say it: Fresh is better.
 For ingredients, use key limes if you can get them, otherwise use fresh limes, but many use bottled juice, or in a pinch, a combination of key limes and limes.
 If you like your pie tart, fresh is the way to go.

 - Also, homemade is better – especially the crust.
 But if you don’t have time, don’t fret, it’s the filling that really makes the difference.

-- One tip we learned on our sampling tour, by increasing the egg yolks or juice, it makes the pie lighter.
+- One tip we learned on our sampling tour, by increasing the egg yolks or juice, makes the pie lighter.
 But, it is all about personal preference.

 - A hand press works best (we use a lemon press) for squeezing the limes.

 - Use a glass pan, not aluminum.
 Key limes react to aluminum.